lynnfaraday/aresmush.com/tutorials/config/chargen.md

 * `approval_message` - This message is sent when they're approved.
 * `rejection_message` - This message is sent when they're rejected.
 * `post_approval_message` - The system will also create a job *after* someone is approved, to remind the game admin to do any ancillary tasks, like adding them to lists, or making sure they have a log icon.
 You can configure the todo list in the job message.
 * `welcome_message` - This message is posted to the forum when a character is approved.
 You can use %{name} in the message where you want the char's name to go.
 You can also use any group.
-For example:  `"Welcome %{name} - the newest %{position} in %{faction}."`
+For example:  `"Welcome %{name} - the newest %{position} in %{faction}."`  Make sure the group actually exists, or you'll get an error when you try to approve someone.

 ## Web Chargen Blurbs